-6 For larger-scale energy developments (e.g. wind farms over 50MW in capacity) the Scottish Government Energy Consents and Deployment Unit, on behalf of Scottish Ministers, is responsible for determining applications under the Electricity Act 1989 development.
-Therefore, it is anticipated that the core policy content of the Strategy will be updated and aligned with the review process for the Clydeplan Strategic Development Plan and the development of future Regional Spatial Strategies.
+6 For larger-scale energy developments (e.g. wind farms over 50MW in capacity) the Scottish Government Energy Consents and Deployment Unit, on behalf of Scottish Ministers, is responsible for determining applications under the Electricity Act 1989 environmental development.
+Therefore, it is anticipated that the core policy content of the Strategy will be updated and aligned with the development of future Regional Spatial Strategies for Glasgow City Region.